 Suitability for Solar Panels

-A shed roof gives you plenty of space on one side of the home to attach solar panels because it consists of one large slope instead of two or more slopes going opposite directions.
+A south-facing shed roof gives you plenty of space on one side of the home to attach solar panels because it consists of one large slope instead of two or more slopes going opposite directions.
 If you're building a home and want to use solar panels, consider the positioning of the home on the property to best maximize the solar energy collection.

 Susceptibility to High Winds